Pikkuninja/Birdwatcher/README.md

 - Update the App theme (colors, etc.) from defaults and make an app icon

 # Building and running
 Project uses gradle and doesn't require anything out of your regular Android app building pipeline.
+The Gradle warning about 'variant.getPreBuild' is expected and caused by the gradle plugin used to automatically generate open source licenses listings (https://github.com/google/play-services-plugins/tree/master/oss-licenses-plugin).
 Easiest way to build and run is through Android Studio

 Building from command line can be done with commands like ``./gradlew assembleDebug``